1996 Molson Indy Toronto: Fatal incident

 On lap 91 of the scheduled 95-lap race, the accident that killed Krosnoff took place.
 With the field having been bunched up due to a restart a few laps prior, Krosnoff, Ribeiro, and Stefan Johansson were all multiple laps down at this point in the race but were still jockeying for position.
 Entering turn three of the track, the lapped car of Johansson tried to pass Gil de Ferran.
 Krosnoff was running next to Johansson and Ribeiro was ahead of all three of those cars.

 As Johansson made his turn to pass de Ferran, he clipped Krosnoff's car and sent it flying into the catch fencing lining the side of the course.
 Krosnoff's car's chassis disintegrated on impact with a tree next to catchfence and split into two pieces.
 The cockpit of the car landed on the opposite side of the track while the rear wheels and engine rolled forward into the runoff area.
-When the dust finally settled, both Johansson and Ribeiro had come to rest in the runoff area along with the remnants of Krosnoff's car.
+When the dust finally settled, both Johansson and Ribeiro had come to rest in the runoff area along with Emerson Fittipaldi, who had been collected by Johansson's car and the remnants of Krosnoff's car, while de Ferran was able to limp around to complete his lap.
 As the IndyCar safety crew tried to attend to the accident scene, which was littered with debris from Krosnoff's car, Eddie Lawson came barreling toward the scene unaware of what had just taken place.
 CART officials frantically waved to Lawson to tell him to slow down, which he did just before he reached the scene, and he was able to continue on through the partially blocked track.

 Shortly after this, CART officials threw a red flag along with the checkered flag, officially ending the race a few laps before its scheduled finish on lap 92.
 Krosnoff was removed from the wreck and transported to Toronto's Western Hospital where he was pronounced dead.
 Dr. Steve Olvey of the CART series and Dr. Hugh Scully of the race medical staff both spoke at the postrace press conference, where Olvey relayed the death was instantaneous and Scully reported that track worker Gary Arvin was also killed in the wreck as a result of being hit by Krosnoff's airborne car.